ulfschneider/ulf.website/content/posts/2022-11-09-wetransfer.md

 title: WeTransfer
 tags: journal
 ---

 You can share files with up to 2 GB of data for free with [<cite>WeTransfer</cite>](https://wetransfer.com).
 You do not need to sign up or sign in to use the service.
 WeTransfer is providing the service since 2009.

 - Click into the settings (the three dots …)
-- Choose to create a transfer link (I do not use the option to send a mail via WeTransfer because I don´t want to share any mail address with the service)
+- Choose to create a transfer link (I do not use the option to send a mail via WeTransfer because I don't want to share any mail address with the service)
 - Upload your files
 - Copy the transfer link
 - Send the link with your own mail